return42/sphkerneldoc/linux_src_doc/fs/ext4/balloc_c.rst

 ext4_should_retry_alloc() is called when ENOSPC is returned, and if it is profitable to retry the operation, this function will wait for the current or committing transaction to complete, and then return TRUE.

-if the total number of retries exceed three times, return FALSE.
+We will only retry once.

 .. _`ext4_count_free_clusters`: